iterative/cml/README.md

 For example, the following workflow deploys a `t2.micro` instance on AWS EC2 and trains a model on the instance.
 After the job runs, the instance automatically shuts down.
+You might notice that this workflow is quite similar to the [basic use case](#usage) highlighted in the beginning of the docs- that's because it is!
+What's new is that we've added `cml-runner`, plus a few environmental variables for passing your cloud service credentials to the workflow.

 ```yaml
 name: "Train-in-the-cloud"